v1605/retrotink4k-esp32/README.md

    ```
    Find the board id with `pio boards espressif32` (or search
    [PlatformIO's board list](https://docs.platformio.org/en/latest/boards/index.html#espressif-32)).
-3. If the board has PSRAM with the known ESP32 cache erratum, keep (or add)
-   `board_build.extra_flags = -mfix-esp32-psram-cache-issue` as in the
-   existing env.
-4. Build with `pio run -e my-new-board` / flash with
+3. Build with `pio run -e my-new-board` / flash with
    `pio run -e my-new-board -t upload`.
-5. Re-check wiring: whichever USB port maps to the chip's native USB
+4. Re-check wiring: whichever USB port maps to the chip's native USB
    peripheral (not the UART-bridge port) is the one that connects to the
    RT4K.
-6. `pio run -t release` works with any partition table that has a
+5. `pio run -t release` works with any partition table that has a
    `littlefs`/`spiffs` data partition. [scripts/release.py](scripts/release.py)
    takes every offset from PlatformIO, so it needs no per-board changes.
    The board's default table is used unless the env sets
    `board_build.partitions = <file>.csv`.
-7. To offer OTA updates (`/api/ota/upload` and the web UI's Update page)
+6. To offer OTA updates (`/api/ota/upload` and the web UI's Update page)
    on this board, add `build_flags = -D OTA_ENABLED=1` to its env.
 This
    needs a partition table with two "app" slots (`ota_0`/`ota_1`) plus an
    "otadata" partition.
 Most boards' default tables already have them.